trisbee/policies/ocellot/GDPR_CZ_en.md

 This document is directly related to the Ocellot Terms and Conditions issued by the company

 **Trisbee s.r.o.**
-<br> ID No.: 04775660
+<br /> ID No.: 04775660
-<br> with registered office: K Červenému vrchu 678/1, Prague - Vokovice, postal code 160 00, Czech Republic.
+<br /> with registered office: K Červenému vrchu 678/1, Prague - Vokovice, postal code 160 00, Czech Republic.

 Terms used in the Ocellot Terms and Conditions shall apply.